St Helens, Tasmania: Important Bird Area

 The town is adjacent to the St Helens Important Bird Area, identified as such by BirdLife International because of its importance as a breeding site for seabirds and waders.

 Waterfalls

 35 km to the west is Mount Victoria Forest Reserve near the 90 m high St Columba Falls.

 Climate

-St Helens experiences an oceanic climate (Köppen: Cfb, Trewartha: Cfbk), with four distinct seasons.
-Summers are warm with occasional heatwaves; springs and autumns are mild, and winters are cool and cloudy.
+St Helens experiences an oceanic climate (Köppen: Cfb.
+Summers are mild with occasional heatwaves and frequent cold fronts; winters cool and mostly cloudy.
 Rain falls consistently through the year, peaking slightly from November to March.
+The town receives 86.1 clear days annually, much higher than Melbourne's 46 days.

 Being on the east coast, St Helens' winter temperatures are warmer than most parts of Tasmania due to the foehn effect.
 Summer temperatures are not as warm as inland areas, however, they are still warmer than those experienced in Hobart.
 St Helens' record high temperature is 41.8 °C recorded on 30 January 2009, the equal second highest temperature recorded in Tasmania.